Ready your business for COVID19 and shift staff from worried / scared / surreal to focused / energized / confident before lunch, in just three hours.

 This is a self-help guide on how to run a COVID19 Business Resilience Workshop in your organization.
 This is the fastest way to identify and determine your core services, resilience policies, and appropriate communication plan… but also to support your staff’s shift from scared to confident.

-This specific workshop was first run at Children Believe charity in Toronto, Canada (shameless plug please donate to this great cause especially now).
+This specific workshop was first run at Children Believe charity in Toronto, Canada (shameless plug please donate to this great cause especially now) and their resilience was featured in Strategic Objectives “How to Pivot Your Brand Marketing Strategy for a Post-COVID World“.
 By the end of the session we had Tier 0 services identified, key level 1 & 2 policies identified, initial action plan (1 week, 1 month, & some 3 month actions), and we were starting on the communication strategy.
 What’s equally important is that key staff shifted from being worried to being confident.
 They knew what they had to focus on.

 Step-by-step guide on how to run COVID19 Resilience Workshop in your own organization: